 Use Advanced Search

-Refine your searches with search operators and the advanced search filter to get relevant results faster.
+Use search operators and the advanced search filter to get relevant results faster.

 SearchUnify provides three Boolean operators, an exact match capability, and two wildcards—for terms and characters.

-The query [# content NOT source] finds all documents that have the keyword content but don't have the keyword source.
+The query [# content NOT source] finds all those documents that have the keyword content but don't have the keyword source.

 An operator works on the word following it.
 To use an operator on a phrase (more than one word), either enclose the phrase in double quotes or use parenthesis.
 Examples: